YounusMZ/poetry-frontend/README.md

 ### Executing program
 To run:
-* start the nodejs backend
+* start the nodejs backend server
 * run `npm run dev`

 ## Planned features
-* importing from json
+* Importing from json
-* themes and other features.
+* Themes and other features.